Steven Christopher Parker

 Steven Christopher Parker (born January 8, 1989) is an American actor, writer, and director.
 Onscreen, he is best known for his role as "Sledgehammer" Big Wes, a middle school basketball team player in the 2005 film Rebound starring Martin Lawrence.
 More recently, Parker has co-written and directed spoof Broadway musicals including one based on the TV series Lost (Lost: The Musical) and another parodying Game of Thrones (Shame of Thrones).

 Professional career

-Parker has appeared in about a dozen feature films, including Juno (as an unnamed high school chemistry lab partner) and Little Miss Sunshine (as an unnamed teen-aged boy).
+Parker is a SAG-Award winning actor who has appeared in about a dozen feature films, including Juno and Little Miss Sunshine.
 On television, Parker played the supporting role of Harold, a young medical intern, on the 14th season of ER.
 He played a pizza delivery impostor in a late-2008 television advertisement for DiGiorno frozen pizza.

 Parker was a contestant on The Price Is Right on his birthday in January 2010.
 However, he did not win the game and ended up with only 55 cents when spinning the Big Wheel, which was not enough to make it into the "Showcase Showdown".
 The show was broadcast on CBS on March 2, 2010.